 Students will meet once a week to discuss the process of biological research.
 Seminar presentations by local faculty and visiting scientists will expose students to the variety of research currently being conducted at Geneseo and elsewhere.
 Students will explore their own research ideas to develop a project proposal that could potentially be carried out at Geneseo.
 Class activities will emphasize the intellectual skills and process required to develop such a project.
 Intended for sophomores and juniors in the Biology and Biochemistry majors.
-Note: a maximum of four credit hours from BIOL 281, BIOL 299, BIOL 395, and BIOL 399 may be applied toward the major in Biology.
+NOTE: This course may not be used for Biology elective credit.
 Graded on S/U basis.
 Prerequisites/ Corequisite: BIOL 203 or BIOL 222.
 Credits: 1(1-0).
 Offered every fall